Will an automatic car wash hurt my car?

-The answer really depends on the type of automatic car wash you’re taking it through, but the short answer to this very common question is: Absolutely do not take your vehicle through the automatic car wash because it IS very bad for your vehicle’s paint finish!
+The answer really depends on the type of automatic car wash you’re taking it through, but the short answer to this very common question is: YES!
+Absolutely do not take your vehicle through an automatic car wash because it IS very bad for your vehicle’s paint finish!
+It’s an excellent way to scratch your car!

 Not so fast…..